deomranay/deomranay/README.md

 - 👋 Hi, I’m @deomranay
 - 👀 I’m keen on adopting the Web3
-- 🌱 I’m currently learning full-stack engineering and [Mastering Laravel](https://laracasts.com/referral/deomranay)
+- 🌱 I’m currently mastering full-stack engineering and [Laravel](https://laracasts.com/referral/deomranay)
 - 💞️ I’m looking to collaborate on an open-source project
 - 📫 You can reach me through this [email](email.nobody@icloud.com)
 - 😄 He/him